CSCI-1101-TTh12-F22/ps8/README.md

 **Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.

-**Libraries**: Before gettings started make sure you have the following libraries installed:
+**Libraries**: Before gettings started make sure you have the following libraries installed.
+Don't remember how to install libraries?
+See the instructions from PS7 and from the lecture notes for 11/1.

 * NumPy
 * Matplotlib
 * Pandas

 ## Part 1: Cereal data
 Open `part1.py`.
 The comments in this file will tell you what you need to do using the libraries NumPy, Pandas, and Matplotlib.